scendejasm/dev-day-zoom-out/README.md

-# The Summit Dev Day repo
+# Prefect Summit 2025 Dev Day repo

-This is the repository for Summit Dev Day January 2025.
+This is the repository that accompanies the [Prefect Summit 2025 talks](https://prefect.io/summit/dev-day-zoom-out).

 ## Setup

 Use the Python virtual environment manager of your choice.
 We suggest using [uv](https://docs.astral.sh/uv/) because it's fast and relatively quick to set up, but feel free to use your preferred tool.
 The examples below show uv.
 Ensure you have exited out of any other virtual environments before following the instructions below.

 ### Download the repository and navigate to the directory